-The results of the DPP also showed that diabetes could be prevented with the use of metformin in people with prediabetes, with risk reduction of about 31% [38].
-Risk reduction with use of metformin was found to be most effective for people 25 to 44 years of age and in those who were at least 60 pounds overweight [38].
-After 10 years, the incidence of type 2 diabetes was decreased by 18% in the metformin group as compared to placebo [37].
+The results of the DPP also showed that diabetes could be prevented with the use of metformin in people with prediabetes, with risk reduction of about 31% [35].
+Risk reduction with use of metformin was found to be most effective for people 25 to 44 years of age and in those who had a body mass index of 35 or higher [35].
+After 10 years, the incidence of type 2 diabetes was decreased by 18% in the metformin group as compared to placebo [34].

 Another study, Action for Health in Diabetes (Look AHEAD), supports the findings of the DPP, showing that intensive lifestyle intervention designed to achieve and maintain weight loss produces improvements in glycemic control, as well as other health benefits.
 Look AHEAD is a large, 13-year study of cardiovascular morbidity and mortality in overweight or obese people with type 2 diabetes.
-At the four-year point, it has been found that lifestyle modifications similar to DPP recommendations can result in weight loss, reduction in blood pressure and improved lipid profile, in addition to improvement in blood glucose levels [39].
-Other studies, such as the Da Qing IGT and Diabetes Study and the Finnish Diabetes Prevention Study, also provide strong evidence for the benefit of lifestyle modification in the prevention of diabetes [40].
+At the four-year point, it has been found that lifestyle modifications similar to DPP recommendations can result in weight loss, reduction in blood pressure and improved lipid profile, in addition to improvement in blood glucose levels [36].
+Other studies, such as the Da Qing IGT and Diabetes Study and the Finnish Diabetes Prevention Study, also provide strong evidence for the benefit of lifestyle modification in the prevention of diabetes [37].